nealrs/hacklist/README.md

 ## Hacklist

-A thing Neal built to make his life easier.

-### Purpose
+A thing I made to save some time when preparing Devpost's weekly Newsletter.

+Why doesn't Devpost have a date-driven JSON API for this?
+No clue, but you can ask support@devpost.com if you want.

+### What does it do?

-Returns a -newsletter ready- list in (HTML) of in-person hackathons that occur during the selected months.
+Returns a -newsletter ready- HTML list of in-person hackathons which occur during the selected months.

-### Usage
+### Use it

+Dependencies: beautiful soup & requests

 ```python
 python hacklist.py jul [aug sep oct]